reactjs/rfcs/text/0000-use-state-ref.md

 # Motivation

-`useEffect` and `useCallback` needs to know dependencies to redefine `function` depended on new values of dependencies. but these are redundant process for `React` because we don't know what time we need it exactly ex: `handleClick` depend on user behavior so we just need `count`'s value when user need it.
+`useEffect` and `useCallback` need to know dependencies to redefine `function` depended on new values of dependencies. but these are redundant process for `React` because we don't know what time we need it exactly ex: `handleClick` depend on user behavior so we just need `count`'s value when the user needs it.

 # Detailed design